Michalsonix/textcord/README.md

 # TextCord

-Minimalist text-based communicator built with a focus on simplicity and control.
+Minimalist text-based communicator focused on simplicity, performance, and control.

+---

+## 📦 Version

+**Current version:** Alpha 1.0.0

+---

 ## 📌 About

-TextCord is a lightweight communication system that operates entirely in text mode.
+TextCord is a lightweight communication system operating entirely in text mode.

-Instead of modern UI, it uses ASCII-based interface and minimal CSS (black & white theme).
+Instead of modern graphical interfaces, it uses an ASCII-based UI with minimal CSS (black & white theme).

-The goal was to create a simple, fast, and controlled messaging environment.
+The goal is to provide a fast, distraction-free, and fully controlled messaging environment.

 ---